Revenue statistics allow you to measure how much money your support team is generating by helping customers through the purchasing journey.

-- Converted tickets: pre-sale that were followed by the sale within 7 days;
+- Converted tickets: Tickets that were followed by a sale within 5 days;

-- Conversion rate: ratio between pre-sale tickets and converted tickets;
+- Conversion rate: Ratio between created and converted tickets;

-Here is the preview of Revenue Statistics in Gorgias dashboard.
-Navigate over to Statistics by using the menu on the top left and select " Revenue (Beta)" from the drop down.
+Here is the preview of Revenue Statistics in the Gorgias dashboard.
+Navigate over to Statistics by using the menu on the top left and select 'Revenue' from the drop-down.

 What are the benefits of this feature?

 Support is typically viewed as a cost center.
-Your agents' job is to respond as fast as possible to customers, period.
+Your agent's job is to respond to customers as fast as possible, period.

-In the context of e-commerce, your agents are not only responding to customers request, they are also trying to convert customers.
+In the context of e-commerce, your agents are not only responding to customers' requests, they are also trying to convert customers.
 Though, there is no easy way to track how much money your support team is generating.
-Some merchants have tried to connect their chat with Google Analytics to send chat events there and track conversion, but this not ideal because it's hard to setup and it doesn't account for sales that happen from a different device or channel.
-For instance, I'm a prospective customer, I ask questions to an agent from my laptop in the morning.
-Then I buy the product from my laptop in the evening.
+Some merchants have tried to connect their chat with Google Analytics to send chat events there and track conversion, but this not ideal because it's hard to set up and it doesn't account for sales that happen from a different device or channel.
+For example, you are a prospective customer, you ask questions to an agent from your laptop in the morning.
+Then, you buy the product in the evening.
 Google Analytics wouldn't associate the sale with the conversation.

-That's why we built an easier way to track the revenue that is generated by pre-sale tickets.
+That's why we built an easier way to track the revenue that is generated by converted tickets!